 How many does the church seat?

 St Martins comfortably seats 250-275 people and is ideal for both small and large weddings.
-However, due to Covid19 restrictions the church can only accomodate 86 persons based on the 4m2 rule, until further notice.
+However, due to Covid19 restrictions that apply when applicable, the church can accomodate 90 persons based on the 4m2 rule and 180 persons based on the 2m2 rule.
 This excludes the Minister and any paid staff.
 Attending a Sunday or Wednesday service will give you an idea of the space and feel of our beautiful church.